linode/docs/docs/guides/development/python/python-tuples-introduction/index.md

 ### Create a Python Tuple

-To create a Python tuple, add a comma-separated collection of values inside of parentheses and assign it to a variable.
-For example:
+To create a Python tuple, add a comma-separated collection of values inside of parentheses and assign it to a variable as shown in the example below:

     >>> integers = (1, 3, 4)